dmoisset/battleship-dojo/README.md

 When programmers write a bigger program like this one, they don't normally sit down and write the whole thing from top to bottom.
 The best way to do it is to solve just a part of the problem, run it and see that it works (or fix it if it doesn't) and only then add new parts.
 So that's the way we'll build this too.
+Try running the program and see and understand what it does at the end of each section before moving on!

 ## A bit more about our battleship game